sean-harding/Fluids/README.md

 # Teaching
 Teaching code.

-The set of python scripts "fluids" simulate the properties of a simple fluid using the Florey-Huggins free energy.
+1.)
+The set of python scripts with the title "Fluids" simulate the properties of a simple fluid using the Florey-Huggins free energy.
+2.) rocket